 Click "Start", choose "Settings" and click "Control Panel".
 Locate and click "Add or Remove Programs".

-After uninstalling Metacrawler and Infospace related software (toolbars etc.) it's recommended to scan your computer for any left unwanted components.
-To scan your computer use recommended anti-spyware program.
-Remove all of the entries that this software detects to make sure your PC is clean from any possible spyware and malware infections.
+After uninstalling MetaCrawler and Infospace-related software (toolbars etc.), it is recommended to scan your computer for any remaining unwanted components.
+To scan your computer, use a recommended anti-spyware program.
+Remove all entries that this software detects to ensure your PC is clean from any possible spyware and malware infections.

 Check your Internet browsers for any possibly left MetaCrawler extensions:

 Remove MetaCrawler from Internet Explorer:

 Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
 Look for MetaCrawler-related entries (Infospace, fantastigames, etc.) and disable them.